 It’s back to school week, as you can tell by the droves of parents and children pouring into stores like Kohl’s and Target.
 If you’re a teacher, you know that children spend the majority of their day in school.
 It’s not always easy to get them excited about the new school year, so how can you start the year off right?
 Here are a few suggestions from local Long Island Teachers.

 1. Clean the classroom: Germs and bacteria have been building up for months, so you need to have the classroom disinfected first.
 If you decide to clean it yourself, only use natural, homemade cleaners or chemical-free green cleaning certified products.
 You can also hire Teresa’s Family Cleaning to do the job.
-We are the premier chemical-free, green cleaning company on Long Island, servicing Suffolk County, Nassau County and the Hamptons.
+They are the premier chemical-free, green cleaning company on Long Island, servicing Suffolk County, Nassau County and the Hamptons.
 By using ionized water, vapor steamers and Sanitaire vacuums to release clean air back into the room, we keep you and your family healthy and safe.

 2. Send home a letter or postcard to each student: This is an incredibly creative and personal way to welcome students back to school.
 Introduce yourself and give a brief synopsis of what will be happening in the new school year.
 Make it fun and challenging by including a trivia question, challenge or assignment (such as bringing a family photo) that will be completed during the first week of school.
 Students will be excited about coming back to school when they have a challenge to complete beforehand.